 u.
-Swift Water Rescue Equipment Reserve This reserve was fully utilised in 2020/21. v.
+Swift Water Rescue Equipment Reserve

+v.
 BT WAN Upgrade Reserve

 To facilitate the upgraded BT WAN contract roll out.
 The funds will support the additional one-off costs associated with the main contract (provision of circuits to AFRS where required).
 An amount of £110k was transferred in during 2019/20.
 It is expected to be utilised during 2021/22.